security-notes/infobyte-faraday-wiki/Searcher.md

 * **log:** Contains all searcher log files.

-* **searcher.py:** It’s the main file, it contains all logic to use Searcher and we must execute this file passing some arguments in the command line.
+* **faraday-searcher:** It’s the main file, it contains all logic to use Searcher and we must execute this file passing some arguments in the command line.

-* **rules.py:** It’s another important file to execute searcher, it contains all rules to be processed by searcher.py.
-This is the file were we create new rules.

-* **validator.py:** This file is to validate that each rule written by the user is correct, the validator watch for semantics and syntactic structure in the rules.py file and it can notify to the user how and where fix the wrong rule.

-* **api.py:** it’s an auxiliary file and it’s used to communicate with Faraday API.
+* **rules.json:** Faraday searcher uses a json file with a list of rules to process against Faraday data.

 <a name="example"></a>
 ### Example